adrelanos/aeternity-wiki/Wiki-Guidelines-&-To-Do's.md

 ## Before **adding** content:

-* read the wiki content, regarding your topic especially thoroughly, before adding any new content (duplicated content will not be counted as wiki bounty)
+* Please read the wiki content regarding your topic thoroughly before adding any new content (duplicated content will not be counted as wiki bounty.)
 * Ask in the
   [Slack Wiki Channel](https://aeternity.slack.com/messages/C59BALQCE/details/)
-  if the content is somewhat meaningful
+  if the content is somewhat meaningful.
 * [read: About GitHub Wikis](https://help.github.com/articles/about-github-wikis/)

 ## Page translations